15220/Temas_Selectos_Compu_Dataset/README.md

 # Temas_Selectos_Compu_Dataset

-Dataset for estimation of obesity levels based on eating habits and physical condition in individuals from Colombia, Peru and Mexico
+Dataset for estimation of obesity based on eating habits and physical condition in individuals from Colombia, Peru and Mexico

 **Definición de las variables:**